huijing/personal-website-v3/src/content/blog/2020-07-03-monetizing-your-blog-with-coil.md

 ## Who's who in the world of Web Monetization

-[Web Monetization](https://webmonetization.org/) is a **Javascript browser API** which allows the creation of a payment stream from the user agent to the website.
+[Web Monetization](https://webmonetization.org/) is a **JavaScript browser API** which allows the creation of a payment stream from the user agent to the website.
 This is what it says on the website.
 But what that means is that you can passively generate income by implementing a meta tag on your site.

 This payment stream runs on the [Interledger Protocol](https://interledger.org/), which is an open protocol suite, analogous to TCP/IP.
 Instead of data packets, this protocol handles the routing of payment packets.
 So far, these 2 commonly seen terms are referring to the technology.